Essential Pickleball Lob Shot Drills for Better Control

 Before jumping into pickleball lob shot drills, warm up your body:

-These movements prepare your shoulders and help you avoid unnecessary strain.
+These movements prepare your shoulders, and in addition, they help you avoid unnecessary strain.

 Self‑Toss and Lob Drill

-Stand at the baseline, toss the ball upward, and practice lobbing it into the opposite service box.
-Focus on height, arc, and consistency.
+Stand at the baseline, toss the ball upward, and then practice lobbing it into the opposite service box; from there, focus on height, arc, and consistency to build control.

 Pro Tip: Aim for three deep lobs in a row to build control.